100 Black Men of Houston – National

 Boys & Girls Clubs are a safe place to learn and grow all while having fun.
 It is the place where great futures are started each and every day.
 Club programs and services promote and enhance the development of boys and girls by instilling a sense of competence, usefulness, belonging and influence.
 Our Clubs serve millions of boys and girls, with thousands of Clubs at locations in all 50 states, Puerto Rico and the Virgin Islands.
 Programming are in the areas of: Education & Career Programs; Character & Leadership Programs; Health & Life Skills; The Arts Programs; Sports, Fitness and Recreation; and Specialized Programs.

 DREAM seeks to increase the number of underrepresented minority students in STEM degree programs, particularly engineering.
 DREAM is structured on a foundation of long-term mentoring.
 Volunteer mentors (engineering students) and mentees (underrepresented, underserved K–12 students) carry out group design projects using commonly available materials to solve a series of tasks.
 High contact hours in small group settings are critical to the success of DREAM.

-The Forge for Families is holistically addressing the needs of our community and encouraging children and adults through children’s programming (educational & athletic), practical parent training, pre-marital and marital counseling, and economic development.
+The Forge for Families is holistically addressing the needs of our community and encouraging children & adults through children’s programming (educational & athletic), practical parent training, pre-marital and marital counseling, and economic development.
 Youth Educational Training addresses basic, yet fundamental needs for select youth.
-These include but are not limited to: literacy training, ESL, elocution training via dramas and debate, apprenticeships through corporate partnerships, and Agoge camps that challenge participants physically and mentally while encouraging selfless-service.
+These include but are not limited to: literacy training, ESL, elocution training via dramas and debate, apprenticeships through corporate partnerships, Agoge camps that challenge participants physically and mentally while encouraging selfless-service.

 Girls Inc. of Houston – National